langtech-bsc/rl_salamandra_alignment_docs/_sources/usage.rst.txt

     $ rl_salamandra_mn5 config.yaml --debug

-In debugging mode, slurm scripts will be generated but not submitted.
+In debugging mode, SLURM scripts will be generated but not submitted.

 Skipping evaluation
 ====================